Rehost-Startup/docs/getting-started/installation.md

 ## CLI Installation

 ### Mac
 * **Optional**: Docker is required on the compute machine where apps will be deployed.
-Install Docker using [official Docker(Linux) instructions](https://docs.docker.com/get-docker/).
+Install Docker using [official Docker(Mac) instructions](https://docs.docker.com/desktop/mac/install/).
 Finally, install [Docker-Compose](https://docs.docker.com/compose/install/) to leverage complete Docker functionality.
 * Download zipped binaries from [the link](https://github.com/Rehost-Startup/docs/releases/download/v0.4/rehostcli-macos-0.4.zip) and unzip it.

 * The extracted content comprises a single folder `rehost`.
 Move this folder to any location where you prefer saving the CLI executables.
 Then, in the parent of `rehost`, run the following commands to install the CLI: